Is Renters Insurance Necessary?

 In 2010, U.S. tenants spent an average of $185 per year for their renters insurance policies.
 At only $15 a month, this is not an unmanageable expense; most people spend more than that on pizza each month.
 If you are fortunate enough to never have to file a claim, the money will have still been well-spent for the peace of mind it can provide.

 While you may be able to buy renters online, there are a number of downsides.
 For example, if you are unsure of your particular coverage needs, you won’t have an agent right there to talk to.
 You may end up buying too much insurance, or not enough.
 It can be difficult to sort through the terms of your insurance and fully understand what your renters insurance covers.

-Speaking with an agent in the Trusted Choice network can help you get the answers you need.
+Speaking with an Imperium Insurance agent can help you get the answers you need.
 Your agent will help ensure that your personal belongings, particularly your valuables, are adequately covered and that you fully understand the terms of your policy.
 Because your agent has access to policies from several different insurance companies, you can be sure that you are getting your coverage at a competitive rate.

-See What a Trusted Choice Agent Can Do for You
+See What an Imperium Insurance Agent Can Do for You

-Every member of the Trusted Choice network has taken a pledge to provide exceptional customer service and honest, ethical advice.
+Every Imperium Insurance agenct has taken a pledge to provide exceptional customer service and honest, ethical advice.
 Your agent will be working for you, not an insurance company, and will ensure that you are getting the best possible rate for a policy that suits your coverage needs.

 Imperium Insurance agents are located in over 22,000 member agencies with 27,000 locations all across the United States, so finding one near you will be easy.
 Your agent may even be able to show you ways to get discounts on your premiums by adding another policy such as car insurance.
 Find a local agent in your area and compare free renters insurance quotes.